The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-A credit card that earns you rewards for your shopping can lighten the load of your spending.
-Plus, rewards cards for shopping typically offer purchase protection for eligible items in the event of loss, damage or theft—a crucial perk.
+A credit card that earns rewards for shopping can lighten the load of your spending and even give you money back.
+Plus, shopping rewards credit cards often offer other great shopping perks like purchase protection for eligible items in the event that what you bought gets lost, damaged or stolen.

-Here, we’ll take a look at the best credit cards for all types of shopping — focusing on online shopping, grocery shopping, purchase protection and department store shopping — so you can choose the best card for your spending.
+Here, we’ll take a look at the best credit cards for all types of shopping — focusing on online shopping, grocery shopping, and retail and department store shopping — so you can choose the best card to complement the way you spend.

-Bank of America Customized Cash Rewards credit card: Best online shopping credit card for reaping rewards
+Bank of America Customized Cash Rewards credit card: Best online shopping card for reaping rewards

 - Welcome bonus: $200 in online cash rewards after you make $1,000 in purchases during the first 90 days of account opening